Rbrady92/News-Reader-CLI-app/README.md

 After that, open your terminal/command line and cd into the directory you are storing the news-reader folder in (ex: ...username/downloads/news-reader).

-Once there, run 'rake install'.

-Finally, run 'news-reader' to start the app.
+Once there, run 'ruby bin/news-reader' to start the app.

 ## Usage